martian17/ip_reporter/README.md

 Modify and place `ip_reporter.service` into an appropreate place as instructed within its comments Copy `.env` and `metadata.json` from `ignored_files`.
 Change `.env`'s content to include your bot token, and keep the contents of `metadata.json` as it is.
-Lastly. execute chgrp -R ip_reporter ./ to allow ip_reporter to modify the contents of the directory, and update
+Lastly. execute sudo chgrp -R ip_reporter ./ to allow ip_reporter to modify the contents of the directory, and update

 ## Commands
 ```